xfthhxk/twitter-friends/README.md

 the API has limits on data access so checking every follower is not possible.
 Get data using search.

+TODO
+* Score results and order by them

 FIXME

+* People who don't use hashtags, need to look at user description
+* If no description look at most frequent words and search for that.
+* Handle exceptions for when the handle does not exist.

 ## License